andreypopp/xcss/README.md

 the entire package ecosystem of Node.js.

 There's a one-to-one correspondence between xCSS files and modules, so any xCSS file is a module.
-Modules can include each other by referring to each other by `@import` directive:
+Modules can include other modules by referring to each other by `@import` directive:

     @import "./button.xcss";